idkyet312/Eco/Readme.md

 # Bind a chat app with AI chat bot integration

 Welcome to Bind, the next-generation chat application that harnesses the power of AI to enhance your messaging experience.
-By integrating GPT models such as Claud 3, Bind delivers an innovative platform where users can interact with AI-driven chatbots, Interact with other users, receive instant, intelligent responses, and enjoy a wide range of automated functionalities.
+By integrating chat bot models such as Claud 3, Bind delivers an innovative platform where users can interact with AI-driven chatbots, Interact with other users, receive instant, intelligent responses, and enjoy a wide range of automated functionalities.

 ## Features